seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part23-Architecture-of-Software-Delivery.md

 When did it change?

+Why did it change?

 Can we undo it?
 ```

-These questions become essential at scale.
+At scale, these questions become more important than the code itself.

 ---